Tips & Techniques

 Here are the basic steps to handling rabbits that are quite nervous:

-Inch Off Ground Progress to lifting an inch or two of the ground and then putting them
+Progress to lifting an inch or two of the ground and then putting them down again.

 Correct rabbit handling isn’t just about picking your rabbit up and carrying them, it’s also important to know how to put your rabbit down again.

-Be careful as you release them as some rabbits kick out backwards when finally presented with freedom.
+Be careful as you release them as some rabbits kick out backward when finally presented with freedom.

 Handling rabbits that are nervous, scared, shy or even aggressive then you should use a pet carrier to move them in.